Deep Nets: What have they ever done for Vision?: The Frontiers and Challenges

 \subsection{Defending Against Adversarial Examples}

 Another limitation of Deep Nets comes from studies showing they can be successfully attacked by imperceptible modifications of the images which nevertheless cause the Deep Nets to make major mistakes for object classification \citep{DBLP:journals/corr/SzegedyZSBEGF13}, object detection, and semantic segmentation \citep{DBLP:conf/iccv/XieWZZXY17} (see Figure~\ref{fig:adv-cls} and Figure~\ref{fig:adv-seg}).
 This problem partly arises because the datasets are finite and contain only an infinitesimal fraction of all possible images.
 Hence there are infinitely many images arbitrarily close to the training images and so there is a reasonable chance that the Deep Net will misclassify some of them.
 Researchers have shown that they can find such images either by {\it white box} attacks, where the details of the Deep Net are known, or by {\it black box} attacks, when they are not.
 But there are now strategies which defend against these attacks.
-One strategy is to treat these ``attack images'' as extra training data, known as ``adversarial training'' \citep{DBLP:journals/corr/GoodfellowSS14, DBLP:journals/corr/MadryMSTV17}.
-A second recent alternative \citep{DBLP:journals/corr/abs-1711-01991} is to introduce small random perturbations into the images, exploiting the assumption that the ``attack images'' are very unstable so small random perturbation will defend against them (admittedly \citet{DBLP:conf/icml/AthalyeC018} has successfully circumvented this defense).
-It should be acknowledged that adversarial attacks can be mounted against any vision algorithm and it would be much easier to successfully attack most other vision algorithms.
+One idea is to introduce small random perturbations into the images \citep{DBLP:journals/corr/abs-1711-01991}, exploiting the assumption that the ``attack images'' are very unstable so small random perturbation will defend against them.
+Admittedly, \citet{DBLP:conf/icml/AthalyeC018, DBLP:conf/icml/UesatoOKO18} have shown that defenses of this nature can be circumvented if the attacker is aware that such defenses might be present.
+Another strategy is to treat these ``attack images'' as extra training data, known as ``adversarial training'' \citep{DBLP:journals/corr/GoodfellowSS14, DBLP:journals/corr/MadryMSTV17}.
+This studies show that adversarial images should be considered a ``feature not a bug'' because they act as a sophisticated form of data augmentation which can result in more robust Deep Net features which are also more interpretable \citep{tsipras2019robustness}.
+It should also be acknowledged that adversarial attacks can be mounted against any vision algorithm and it would be much easier to successfully attack most other vision algorithms~\citep{DBLP:conf/pkdd/BiggioCMNSLGR13}.